sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/publishing.md

 src extensions publish
 ```

 Your extension has been built and sent to Sourcegraph.
-The output will has a link to the extension's detail page where you can enable it to start using it.
+The output will have a link to the extension's detail page where you can enable it to start using it.

 > Any user can publish to the Sourcegraph.com extension registry, and all Sourcegraph instances can use extensions from Sourcegraph.com.
 To publish extensions *privately* so that they're only visible on your instance, use a [private extension registry](../../admin/extensions/index.md).